ourcodingclub/ourcodingclub.github.io/_tutorials/fortran-intro.md

 Two logical operators are used in this example: the greater-than operator `>` and the `.AND.` operator.
 Greater than behaves in the same way as its mathematical counterpart.
 E.g. `1 > 2` would give the answer `FALSE`, because one is not greater than two.

-The `.AND.` operator checks to see if both expressions either side are true or false.
+The `.AND.` operator checks to see if both expressions on either side are true or false.
 E.g. `(1 < 2) .AND.
 (3 < 4)` would return `TRUE` because both expressions are `TRUE`.
-Notice that we can use brackets, similalrly in a mathematical context, to state the order in which we want expression to be evaluated.
-First the computer will evaluate the expression in the brackets, before proceding to evaluating the `.AND.` expression(s) as a whole.
+Notice that we can use brackets, similarly in a mathematical context, to state the order in which we want the expression to be evaluated.
+First the computer will evaluate the expression in the brackets, before proceeding to evaluating the `.AND.` expression(s) as a whole.

 The outcome of these two lines (`TRUE`/`FALSE`) will depend on the inputs you give the program when it runs, which we will come to soon.